It’ll soon be autumn in the Netherlands, which means it’s time for everything cosy. So why not go apple picking? 🍏

 🍏 Landgoed de Olmenhorst (between Amsterdam & The Hague)

-You can pick apples at Landgoed de Olmenhorst from September 10 to October 30.
-It’s open for picking on Wednesdays from 1 PM to 5 PM, and Saturday and Sunday from 10 AM to 5 PM.
+You can pick apples at Landgoed de Olmenhorst from September 9 to October 29.
+It’s open for picking on Wednesdays from 1 PM to 5 PM, Saturday and Sunday from 10 AM to 5 PM, and from October 14 to 29, you can pick apples any day.

 📍 Lisserweg 481, 2165 AS, Lisserbroek